platypusguy/practicalalgorithms/README.md

-# practicalalgorithms
-Code from Practical Algorithms book by Andrew Binstock and John Rex (Addison-Wesley, 1995, 16th Printing)
+# Practical Algorithms for Programmers

 Source Code for

-PRACTICAL ALGORITHMS FOR PROGRAMMERS
+PRACTICAL ALGORITHMS FOR PROGRAMMERS by Andrew Binstock and John Rex (Addison-Wesley, 1995, 16th Printing)

 Version 2.1 (as of 1 October 2013)